Dog Wellness Exams at The Animal Hospital of Roxbury

 What is a dog wellness exam and why is it important?

-What should I expect during a routine wellness exam for my dog at The Animal Hospital of Roxbury?
+What should I expect during a routine wellness exam at The Animal Hospital of Roxbury?

 How often should my dog have a wellness exam?

-What happens if the veterinarian finds something abnormal during an exam?
+What happens if the veterinarian finds something abnormal?

-What vaccinations should my dog receive during a wellness exam?
+What vaccinations will my dog receive during a wellness exam?

 How can I prepare my dog for a wellness exam?

-Will my dog need any blood tests or lab work during the exam?
+Will my dog need blood tests or lab work?

-What are the common health issues in dogs that wellness exams can help detect?
+What common health issues can wellness exams detect?

-How can a wellness exam help in managing my dog's weight?
+How can a wellness exam help manage my dog’s weight?

-What should I bring to my dog's wellness exam appointment?
+What should I bring to my dog’s wellness exam?

-How can I ensure my dog stays calm and comfortable during the exam?
+How can I keep my dog calm during the exam?

-Can a wellness exam detect early signs of serious diseases in my dog?
+Can a wellness exam detect early signs of serious disease?

-What questions should I ask my veterinarian during the wellness exam?
+What questions should I ask my veterinarian during the exam?

 Is there a specific senior wellness exam for dogs?